 The Business Administration and Legal Assistant/Paralegal Department is split into three divisions and offers over 20 certificate and degree programs in areas such as business management, homeland security, real estate management and a myriad of courses geared towards the hospitality industry and the legal assistant profession.

-Staying in touch with modern educational needs, CTC’s department of Computer Science offers a wide range of certificate and degree programs.
+Staying in touch with modern educational needs, the department of Computer Science offers a wide range of certificate and degree programs.
 Examples include the Associate of Applied Science Degree in Information Security Management and the Business Programmer Analyst Degree.
 Certificate courses under the Computer Science Department include the Computer Helpdesk Specialist Certificate (which covers basic subjects such as word processing, spreadsheets and use of the Internet) and the Network Specialist Certificate (covering web design, operating systems and integrated software applications).

 The college’s range of programs covers other areas such as public administration, teaching, radio and television broadcasting, welding technology and social sciences, among others.
-In a nutshell, most academic needs will be met by the wide diversity of courses at CTC.

 Most Popular Fields of Study

-Admission to CTC goes on throughout the year.
+Admission goes on throughout the year.
 Prospective students have the option of visiting the admissions center at Killeen, Texas, or applying online.
 First time students to the college have to meet specific admission requirements.

 The college admits students who have graduated from accredited public or private high schools.
 In addition, students from non-accredited secondary school education programs (such as home school) will be admitted as long as they have successfully completed their education program.
 The college also admits students who have earned a general education development (GED) certificate.

-CTC operates what it refers to as the “Individual Approval” admission program which is aimed at individuals who have not completed high school.
+The admisions office operates what it refers to as the “Individual Approval” admission program which is aimed at individuals who have not completed high school.
 Under the program, the onus is on the student to demonstrate that he or she will benefit by attending the institution – the applicant is required to demonstrate successful past experiences which predict the ability to be successful at college.
 The program mainly targets adults, military personnel and veterans.

-International students wishing to attend CTC are served by the International Student Services Office (ISSO) which issues form I-20 when the student has been granted admission.
+International students wishing to attend are served by the International Student Services Office (ISSO) which issues form I-20 when the student has been granted admission.
 To qualify for admission as an international student, a host of requirements have to be met.
 Some of the most important requirements that a foreign student will have to meet include evidence of the ability to pay tuition fees, a record of education obtained so far

 Financial Aid

 Each year, the student is required to file an application with the Free Application for Federal Student Aid (FAFSA).
-Students attending CTC should be aware of financial aid application deadlines and the necessity of making an early application to maximize the possibility of obtaining assistance.
+Students should be aware of financial aid application deadlines and the necessity of making an early application to maximize the possibility of obtaining assistance.
 The application deadlines are June 1 (Fall), November 1(Spring) and April 1 (Summer).

 To qualify for financial aid, the applicant must be a citizen of the U.S. or an eligible non-citizen who has a demonstrated financial need.
 In addition, the applicant must have obtained a high school diploma or GED and has no outstanding refunds on other federal aid awards.